The Jounce Model

 frequent, short coaching touch points

 Most teachers receive fewer than one professional development touch point each week.
-In Jounce, each teacher gets coached multiple times every single day.
+In Jounce partner schools, each teacher gets coached multiple times every single day.

 live and immediate feedback and modeling

 Coaches and teachers address small areas of improvement immediately during practice sessions and in-class, so that teachers can adjust in the moment and practice the skill effectively.
 Real-time coaching and modeling dramatically shortens the feedback loop, allowing teachers to act on feedback immediately rather than receiving feedback after the fact.

 Leaders model a skill; then teachers practice that skill again and again, receiving feedback during each repetition.
 High-repetition practice allows teachers to build automaticity, which leads to excellent execution every time, and freed up cognitive energy for other cognitive tasks of teaching.